Learn 3 different methods to clean tile floors without leaving behind streaks.

 Vinegar is a natural universal cleaner.
 It efficiently shines tiles while also deodorizing and cleaning them.
 Simply mix 4 ounces of vinegar into a gallon of water.
 After that, mop as usual.

-If your tiles are real stone, avoid using vinegar.
+If your tiles are real stone, avoid needing vinegar.
 The acid in vinegar may cause harm to certain flooring.

 Baking soda is a great stain remover for tiles.
 Cleaning may be accomplished by dissolving half a cup of baking soda in a gallon of water.
 Then, as normal, wipe the floor and rinse with clean water.